Skip to Content

 Any comments or queries on this policy should be directed to the Data Compliance Manager using the following contact details: info@scis.org.uk

 If an individual believes that SCIS has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise SCIS complaints/grievance procedure and should also notify the Data Compliance Manager.
-You can also make a referral to or lodge a complaint with the Information Commissioner’s Office (ICO), although the ICO recommends that steps are taken to resolve the matter with SCIS before involving the regulator.
+You can also make a referral to or lodge a complaint with the Information Commissioner’s Office (ICO http://www.ico.org.uk/), although the ICO recommends that steps are taken to resolve the matter with SCIS before involving the regulator and we encourage you to contact us before you approach the ICO so we can endeavour to address your concerns.